 - Orlandos 1995: Orlandos, Anastasios K. Hē architektonikē tou Parthenōos.
 Tomoi B’ kai G’.
 Athens: Archaiologikē Hētaireia.

 - Wikander 1986: Wikander, Örjan.
 Acquarossa.
 Vol .
 VI.
 The Roof-Tiles.
 Part 2.
 Typpology and Technical Features.
 Stockholm: Paul Åströms Förlag.

 - Wikander 1988: Wikander, Örjan.
 ‘Ancient roof-tiles – use and function.’
 In Opuscula Atheniensia XVII:15: 203-16.

 Written by: Daniel Damgaard, Master of Arts (MA) in Classical Archaeology from the Aarhus University.
 Ph.D. student, Ostia Forum Project, Klassische Archäologie, Winckelman-Institut, Humboldt-Universität zu Berlin.

-Pictures by: Rikke Egelund Lind, BA in International Communication and Multimedia from the Aarhus University and stud. it.
-Digital Design, Aarhus University.
+Pictures by: Rikke Egelund Lind, BA in International Communication and Multimedia from the Aarhus University and MA in Digital Design, Aarhus University.